 cmd2 provides a feature that is similar to aliases called macros.
-The major difference between macros and aliases is that macros are intended to take arguments when called.
-These can be useful if you need to run a complex command frequently with different arguments that appear in various parts of the command.
+The major difference between macros and aliases is that macros can contain argument placeholders.
 Arguments are expressed when creating a macro using {#} notation where {1} means the first argument.

-The following creates a macro called my_macro that expects two arguments:
+The following creates a macro called my macro that expects two arguments: